jairamc/jairamc.github.io/content/posts/technology/install-arch-linux-with-encryption.md

 - linux
 - guides
 title: Install ArchLinux with Disk Encryption
+description: "Step-by-step guide to installing Arch Linux with full disk encryption using LUKS and LVM, including UEFI boot setup."
 ---

 To jump straight to the installation steps go to [Installation](#installation).